Gaius-Augustus/BRAKER/README.md

 **Note:** Support of Exonerate within BRAKER is deprecated.

 This tool is required, only, if you would like to run protein to genome alignments with BRAKER using Exonerate.
-This is a suitable approach if an annotated species of short evolutionary distance to your target genome is available.
+This is a suitable approach only if an annotated species of short evolutionary distance to your target genome is available.
 (We recommend the usage of GenomeThreader instad of Exonerate because Exonerate is comparably slower and has lower specificity than GenomeThreader.)
 Download Exonerate from <https://github.com/nathanweeks/exonerate>.
 Unpack and install according to `exonerate/README`.
 (On Ubuntu, download and install by typing `sudo apt-get install exonerate`.)

 BRAKER will try to locate the Exonerate executable by using an environment variable `$ALIGNMENT_TOOL_PATH`.
 Alternatively, this can be supplied as command line argument (`--ALIGNMENT_TOOL_PATH=/your/path/to/exonerate`).